MaxTheHuman/MaxTheHuman.github.io/README.md

-# TributePage
+# Portfolio Page
-This is a tribute page of Chester Bennington, made for freeCodeCamp.
+This is a portfolio page, made for freeCodeCamp.